 The Porsche Macan EV is coming, though there’s still going to be a bit of a wait before it hits the road.
 It’s been two years since Porsche confirmed that the Macan EV was in development, and now we’ve been hearing the first solid details about what the electric car has to offer.

 With the Macan being Porsche’s best-selling car, it’s been taking things slow.
 It’s also not going to replace the gas-powered Macan, another of which will be launching alongside the electric model.
 Here’s everything we know about the Porsche Macan EV so far, including its range, features, and more.

 - These are the best electric cars you can buy right now

 - Tesla Cybertruck vs GMC Hummer EV: What's the difference?

 - Tesla Model 3 review: Is Tesla's cheapest car worth buying?

 Porsche Macan EV release date and price

-The Porsche Macan EV is in its final stages of development, but it still won’t be arriving until sometime in 2023.
-When in 2023 isn’t entirely clear, though Porsche has confirmed that gas-powered Macan will also be launching around the same time.
+The Porsche Macan EV is in its final stages of development, but it still won’t be getting unveiled until sometime in late 2022 — with launch expected to happen in early 2023.
+The exact timeframe isn't entirely clear, though Porsche has confirmed that a gas-powered Macan will also be launching around the same time.